lorenzoorsingher/ASA_Glovojs/README.md

 - [ ] is the dummy_parcel in builGraphInOut even needed? (might be a leftover from the old implementation)
 - [ ] make sure chances are computed correctly in rouletteWheel, in particular in case of negative fit (for the moment I set a lower bound for fitness as -Infinity screws with the probabilities and removed the rounding of the chances) THIS MUST BE VERIFIED
 - [ ] dynamically change STEP_COST and penalities based on the config
-- [ ] make sure in geneticTSP when one rider has no nodes (so zero genes) it doesn't happen that a random plan is generated for ALL riders.